Posted: September 27, 2017 at 1:27 pm, Last Updated: January 4, 2018 at 12:11 pm

 Want to get involved, but don’t know how to use any of their technology?
 No fear!
 The MIX holds classes and workshops on how to handle any of the available tech, or just ask a staff member.
 They are very eager and willing to help Patriots create.

-The MIX@Fenwick is typically open from 9 a.m. to 6 p.m. daily, but updated hours are posted on the chalkboard placed outside of the entrance.
+The MIX@Fenwick is open from 9 a.m. to 9 p.m.
+Monday thru Thursday, and from 9 a.m. to 6 p.m. on Fridays.
+Updated hours are posted on the chalkboard placed outside of the entrance.

 For updates on cool projects Patriots are working on, or any new technology that comes in, follow The MIX on social media, check out their semester newsletter, and visit their website all of which can be found below.